Do Not Resuscitate – is it really your choice?

 The legal rights protected by Article 8 of the Human Rights Act are not absolute.
 This means that an individual’s rights under the Act can be restricted.
 Every case has to be assessed on its own particular facts.
 There is a legal principle that is very well established in English law which is that a doctor can’t be forced to give a patient a particular treatment.
 If there are very good reasons for a doctor to refuse to give a patient a particular treatment, it’s lawful for the doctor to refuse.

 You might be thinking what is the point of asking a patient to sign a Do Not Resuscitate form if a doctor can refuse treatment anyway?
 The point is that following the Court of Appeal case in 2014 doctors have an obligation to involve the patient and/or the patient’s family in the decision-making process.
-Unfortunately, there are still far too many reports of DNR notices being placed on patients’ records without any consultation.
+Unfortunately, there are still far too many reports of DNR notices being placed on patients’ records without any evidence of consultation.

 We all know that it can be very difficult to talk to someone about their end of life care.
 It’s even more difficult where the person has a condition such as dementia or a learning disability.
 But just casually asking an elderly or disabled person to sign a DNR form when they call into their GP’s surgery is not involving the patient in the decision-making process properly.
 It could be a breach of their human rights.